Junbo345/Actinve_learning_Strong_Lensing/modelcard.md

 #### Testing Data

-Since we do not have availiable testing data, we will use Leace One Out Corss Validation (LOOCV) to obtain an estimte of the testing data.
+Since we do not have available testing data, we will use Leace One Out Cross Validation (LOOCV) to obtain an estimate of the testing data.

 #### Metrics